sparkfabrik/company-playbook/content/procedures/employee-onboarding.md

 * If they are a developer, log into GCP using [this procedure](/guides/local-development-environment-configuration#log-into-gcloud)
 * Activate two-factor authentication on Gitlab
 * Generate an SSH key and add it among the available keys for their Gitlab account
-* Set their profile pictures (starting with Gravatar and checking on Gitlab, Slack, Toggl, etc) with an appropriate close-up
+* Set their profile pictures (starting with Gravatar and checking on Gitlab, Slack, Float, etc) with an appropriate close-up
 * Set their e-mail signature in [the official format](#standard-mail-signature-format) (respect bolds)
 * Set the [SparkFabrik branded LinkedIn banner](#branded-linkedin-banner) on the Linkedin profile